by Ani Williams

 We really don’t know for sure whether the Hopi or their ancestors established snake clan shrines in these exact places in Sedona, but the symmetry of the prominent rock formations do fall on the points of a six pointed star, and there are ruins near each of the points, as well as at the center.
 Recently I was speaking with Sandra Cosentino of Crossing Worlds Journeys and she reported that one of the Hopi snake dancer priests has spoken about Hopi shrines in the Sedona area that they still actively work with ceremonially.
 I have personally seen snake petroglyphs at several sites in the Sedona region, including the ruins behind Isis Rock, one of the six points of the hexagram.

 Nicholas also discovered a perfect five pointed star in the Sedona landscape temple.
 Interestingly, at the exact center of the pentagram is a rock formation called Madonna Rock.
 She appears to be holding a child in her arms.
-The image below shows a light phenomena that appeared in front of Madonna Rock on December 12, the Virgin of Guadalupe’s feast day.
+The image to the right shows a light phenomena that appeared in front of Madonna Rock on December 12, the Virgin of Guadalupe’s feast day.
 I had been chanting her old Aztec ceremonial song with my granddaughter before the light column appeared.
-Maria Guadalupe is one of the world’s many emanations of Mary, who appeared in Tepeyac, Mexico in the 1500s. (see article on this site Goddess of the Americas)
+Maria Guadalupe is one of the world’s many emanations of Mary, who appeared in Tepeyac, Mexico in the 1500s.
+(See article: https://aniwilliams.com/goddess-of-the-americas/)

 How might we increase the healing energy of the Sedona landscape temple if we pray and sing as we walk through these sacred canyons to reconnect with ourselves and the giants of gaia.